What is DNS tunneling?

 DNS tunneling is a way of transmitting information through the protocol which usually resolves network addresses.

-A normal DNS query only contains the information necessary to communicate between two devices.
-DNS tunneling inserts an unrelated stream of data into that pathway, establishing a form of communication which bypasses most filters, firewalls, and packet capture software.
+Here's how DNS tunneling works.
+A normal domain name system query only contains the information necessary to communicate between two devices.
+DNS tunneling inserts an unrelated stream of data into that pathway.
+It establishes a form of communication which bypasses most filters, firewalls, and packet capture software.

 DNS tunneling moves data across a network in a way that makes it appear as public information, when in fact it is private.
 This form of secure movement allows the data to pass through the network unnoticed via a process called encapsulation.
-In short, DNS tunneling is like a VPN connection through the DNS protocol.
+In short, it's like a VPN connection through the DNS protocol.

-Malicious actors use DNS tunneling in many ways.
+Malicious actors use this tactic in many ways.
 They can establish command and control, using DNS tunneling to hide the “beaconing” to outside assets which most filters and firewalls would notice.
-Data exfiltration can also take place through DNS tunneling.
+Data exfiltration can also take place through DNS tunneling attacks, resulting in compromised systems and data.
 In these cases, information is often broken up into smaller pieces, moved out through DNS, and re-assembled on the other end.

 How to detect DNS tunneling

 How can DNS tunneling be detected?
 The queries themselves often provide clues.

 Standard DNS queries are usually quite simple – they consist primarily of a domain and subdomain.
 When tunneling is used, on the other hand, malicious actors usually attempt to put as much data into the communication channel as possible.
 Querying for text records, which are not commonly used by a typical client, may be helpful in identifying tunneling activity.